Cantersoft/YTPMVE/README.md

 # YTPMVE

-YTPMidiVideoEditor (YTPMVE) is an extension that allows video clips to be synchronized with music automatically, using MIDI to place clips in the same position on a timeline as notes are in a song.
-Currently, this software is designed specifically to operate in Vegas Pro, although its functionality will likely be expanded as time progresses and it may become more general purpose.
+YTPMidiVideoEditor (YTPMVE) is a collection of scripts that synchronize clips with music automatically, using MIDI.
+Currently, this software is designed and provided only as a Vegas Pro extension, although its functionality may be expanded in the future to make it more accessible.

 ## Dependencies